shredware/blog/content/reasons-why-you-should-use-cloudfleet.md

 this no government authority can compell us to turn over your data and your profile will not be sold to bombard you with targeted ads.

-CloudFleet is the safe house for your digital identity.
+CloudFleet is the safe haven for your digital identity.
 The CloudFleet device will act as your personal digital assistant doing all processing directly on the device.
 Data will only leave it if you explicitely authorize it.